Setting Up Credentials

 - All tools become immediately available

-- Bundles show "Operational" status
+- Bundles show "Ready - Credentials valid" status

 - Your AI can perform real actions